All you need to know about Dan Wootton as GB News host suspended over Fox interview

 Who is Dan Wootton?
 GB News host facing sex pic scandal suspended over Laurence Fox interview

-Journalist’ suspension comes after he separately faced allegations of offered colleagues money for sexual images
+Journalist’ suspension - and sacking by MailOnline - over the Fox interview comes after he separately faced allegations of offering colleagues money for sexual images

-GB News presenter Dan Wootton has been suspended after an interview with Laurence Fox faced widespread criticism.
+GB News presenter Dan Wootton has been suspended by the channel and sacked by MailOnline after an interview with Laurence Fox faced widespread criticism.

 Wootton, who apologised online saying he should have “intervened immediately to challenge [Fox’s] offensive and misogynistic remarks”, was dragged back into the mire when Fox released screenshots of his Twitter interaction where the New Zealand-born showbiz reporter seemed amused by the row.